 The purpose of this article is to provide a broad consideration of cybersecurity while maintaining sufficient depth so that non-technical professionals gain a better understanding of the technological aspects.

 Given the growing cybersecurity risks, many organizations are taking a proactive approach to address the security risks of their information technology systems and networks.
 Organizations are beginning to realize that tackling cybersecurity issues is an ongoing activity or process, not a project with a clear start and finish line.
 At the same time, the need to synthesize various scientific directions of safety analysis is clearly visible, which makes it possible to use the accumulated scientific and methodological tools.

 If, for example, the industrial safety of hazardous production facilities is a state of protection of the vital interests of the individual and society from accidents at these industries, then technological safety considers internal and external threats in the implementation of used or projected technologies, as well as the protection of scientific, technical and technological information from unauthorized use and impact.
 The objects of technological safety are scientific and technical activities and education, information, environmental technologies, industrial production, agriculture, energy, transport infrastructure.

-In general terms, data room due diligence is ahead of their legal regulation and it is possible that new aspects of their development will emerge, which will require their regulation at the national and international legal level, nevertheless, any emerging issues in one way or another will be related to the problem of transboundary Internet governance, safe use and action against illegal use of the Internet.
+In general terms, secure data share is ahead of their legal regulation and it is possible that new aspects of their development will emerge, which will require their regulation at the national and international legal level, nevertheless, any emerging issues in one way or another will be related to the problem of transboundary Internet governance, safe use and action against illegal use of the Internet.